-Just as exercise improves your physical health, brain workouts make your brain stronger, boosting your memory and thinking skills.
+Just as exercise improves your physical health, brain workouts strengthen your mind — boosting your memory and thinking skills.
 Even better, it’s never too late to begin exercising your most important muscle.
-Read on for 10 easy ways to stimulate your brain.
+Read on for 10 easy ways to stimulate your mind.

-Your mind and body are interconnected so, often, what benefits the body benefits the brain.
+Your mind and body are interconnected.
+Often, what benefits the body benefits the brain.
 Regular exercise, even taking a simple walk, goes a long way toward improving your memory and cognitive skills, according to Dr. Scott McGinnis, an instructor in neurology at Harvard Medical School.

 In fact, the foot’s impact during a walk sends pressure waves through the arteries, increasing blood flow and resulting in a healthier mind, according to researchers at New Mexico Highlands University.
 Try adding some of these physical activities to your daily or weekly routine to boost blood flow to your brain: